GrassToucherV2/GrassToucherV2/README.md

     Hey there
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </h1>
-    <p>My name is Nuohan Li, and I’m currently a second-year student at the University of Waterloo, majoring in electrical engineering.
-Most of my work experience has been in the telecommunication industry, where I developed a strong interest in computer networking and security.
-This led me to switch my major from computer engineering to electrical engineering, as I wanted to explore the physical layer of networks, which my previous major didn't cover.
-And I have always been kind of into physics.
+    <p>My name is [Name], and I’m a second-year electrical engineering student at the University of Waterloo.
+I originally started in computer engineering but switched to electrical engineering to delve deeper into the physical aspects of networks, an area my previous major didn’t explore.
+Most of my work experience is in the telecommunications industry, where I developed a strong interest in computer networking and security, mainly cryptography.
+I've also always been interested in physics.
   </p>
 </div>
 <div>